tyler-eon/bertjs/README.md

 Two methods: manual and npm.

 1. To install manually, simply copy `bert.js` into your project.
 Done!
 Unfortunately, if the file is ever updated it's on you to keep track of the version manually and update the file accordingly.
-2. To install via npm, simply do `npm install bertjs`.
+2. To install via npm, simply do `npm install bert.ws`.
 You can also add it as a dependency to `packages.json` and let npm manage version locking for you.
 Fun times!

+Why `bert.ws`?
+Both `bert` and `bert.js` are taken by packages equally as old as this one that will also probably never receive an update.
+However, mine has the advantage of including a web socket module that simplifies integration for that protocol, thus the `.ws` suffix.

 ## Usage